A History Lesson

-Kublai Khan, the grandson of Ghenghis Khan, ruled during the 13th Century.
-Kublai Khan’s empire, which he basically inherited from his grandfather, stretched from China to Central Europe and was larger than that of Alexander and the Roman Caesars.
+Kublai Khan, the grandson of Genghis Khan, ruled during the 13th Century.
+Kublai Khan’s empire, which he basically inherited from his grandfather, stretched from China to Central Europe and was larger than that of Alexander the Great and the Roman Caesars.
 No one has yet matched the size of the Khan Empire.

 Since the Khan Empire had reached its limit, Kublai focused on maintaining peaceful borders.
 With his mother being a Christian and with possible influence from Marco Polo, Kublai expressed interest in Christianity for helping strengthen his empire.
 The story goes that Kublai requested that 100 missionaries be sent by Pope Gregory X to the Mongol Empire to teach Khan and his people about Christianity.